FactomProject/ptnet-eventstore/fatip.md

 1. Verifiable while only having access to on-chain data
 2. Constructed using well explored math and computer science theory
 3. Expressive without being Turing complete
-4. Extensible and Updatable using systematic method of expressing behavior
+4. Extensible and Updatable using a systematic method of expressing behavior

 # Specification